neilghosh/neilghosh.github.io/_posts/2022/2022-03-20-hosting-grpc-service-in-google-cloud-run.md

 First thing, we define the interface in which data is exchanged.
 So we create a proto file.
 Complete file [ping.proto](https://github.com/neilghosh/node-grpc/blob/master/protos/ping.proto).

-This contains not just the message format (like a JSON contract of a REST service) but also the operations that is allowrd (like methods in a SOAP WSDL)
+This contains not just the message format (like a JSON contract of a REST service) but also the operations that is allowed (like methods in a SOAP WSDL)

 ```
 service PingServer {